Joelson Fernandes: International career

 Through his double nationality, Joelson is eligible to play for both Portugal and Guinea-Bissau.

 He became an under-17 Portugal youth international in November 2019, aged only 16, in a Euro qualifier match against Albania.
 He made his debut for Portugal U21 in September 2020.

 Personal life

 Born in Bissau, the capital of Guinea-Bissau, Joelson moved to Portugal in 2014.

-Joelson Fernandes' family has very close ties to both football and Sporting Portugal: his father, Mango, was part of the Sporting youth setups, before becoming a footballing agent, and Joelson's younger brother is also part of the Lions academy.
+Joelson Fernandes' family has very close ties to both football and Sporting Portugal: his father, Mango, was part of the Sporting youth setups, before becoming a footballing agent, and Joelson's younger brother Saná was also part of the Lions academy.
+His older brother, Ricardo, and cousin Roger Fernandes are also professional footballers.